alexkasema/alx-low_level_programming/0x1A-hash_tables/README.md

 A function that adds an element to the hash table.
 # 4-hash_table_get.c
 A function that retrieves a value associated with a key.
+# 5-hash_table_print.c
+A function that prints a hash table.